chrispteemagician/EntertainCMS-Community/README.md

 This isn't some corporate software made by people who've never held a microphone.
 Every feature comes from real performer pain points and solutions.

 ### ☕ **Coffeeware Model**
 EntertainCMS is **completely free** to use.
-If it saves you time, stress, or money - and you want to keep development going - [buy us a coffee](https://github.com/sponsors/your-username).
+If it saves you time, stress, or money - and you want to keep development going - [buy us a coffee](https://github.com/sponsors/chrispteemagician).
 That's it.
-No subscriptions, no features locked behind paywalls, no guilt trips.
+No forced subscriptions, no features locked behind paywalls, no guilt trips.

 ### 🌍 **Community Driven**
 The entertainment community is incredibly generous with knowledge and support.
 This project embodies that spirit - we all succeed when we help each other.